"MEDICINE AND HEALTH CARE" Term Paper Section

 $84

 15793.
-SAFETY.
+Safety.

 A profile and analysis of safety considerations in four fields with significant public interactions: law enforcement (municipal police), transportation, banking, and nursing, with a special focus on nursing.
 The analysis addresses both public safety issues and the personal safety concerns of individuals working in each of these fields.
 A concluding section looks at safety cases in nursing and summarizes the four main attributes of safety as being prevention, foresight, compassion, and control.
 12 pages, 29 footnotes, 12 bibliographic sources.